sensedeep/sensedeep/README.md

 ## Description

-SenseLogs is a log viewer that runs blazingly fast, entirely in your browser.
-It transparently downloads log data and stores it locally in your browser application cache for immediate viewing, smooth scrolling and super fast queries.
-SenseLogs supports effortless scrolling through log data with powerful full text searching.
+SenseLogs is an AWS Cloud Watch Logs viewer that runs fast, entirely in your browser.
+It transparently downloads log data and stores events in your browser application cache for immediate viewing, smooth scrolling and queries.
+SenseLogs supports infinite scrolling through log data with powerful full text searching.

-SenseLogs aggregates logs from multiple AWS log streams into a single, uniform view for easy analysis.
+SenseLogs aggregates logs from multiple AWS log streams into a single, uniform view for analysis.

 ![SenseLogs Viewer Image](https://raw.githubusercontent.com/sensedeep/senselogs/master/images/viewer.png)